 Shot of the flask contents being mixed.

 Next, connect a 20-milliliter plastic syringe to a polyamide syringe filter [1].
-Fill the syringe with the dilute sample [2] then filter its contents into a 50-milliliter centrifuge tube [3].
+Fill the syringe with the diluted sample [2] then filter its contents into a 50-milliliter plastic centrifuge tube [3].

 Shot of a 20 mL plastic syringe being connected to a polyamide syringe filter.